 - This project was a critical phase in the brownfield redevelopment of the Hamilton Harbour that will create economic and social benefits by enhancing shipping and port facilities, increasing recreational opportunities, enhancing the public realm, creating a stimulus for development, and promoting the harbour as a clean and progressive place to work and live.

-Category 4: REFOCUS: ALTERNATIVE BENEFITS TO BROWNFIELD REMEDIATION
+Category 4: REFOCUS: VISION OF ALTERNATIVE BENEFITS TO BROWNFIELDS REMEDIATION

 150 Harrison Street Modular Housing Initiative - Toronto, Ontario